 J. Library and Information Technology Committee.
-Membership shall consist of 10 faculty members representing broad interests with experience in library policies, educational and/or information technology, and research.
+Membership shall consist of up to 8 faculty members representing the interests of faculty in library policies, educational and/or information technology, and research.
 The Student Government Association and the Graduate Student Senate may select one undergraduate student member and one graduate student member, respectively.

-Ex-officio members shall include the Dean of Libraries, the chief information officer of the Office of Information Technology, the chief information officer for UTK, and the director of the Innovative Technology Center.
+Ex-officio members shall include the Dean of Libraries, the Chief Information Officer for UTK, the Executive Director for OIT Support, and the UTK Director of Online Programs.

-Duties of the Library and Information Technology Committee include: (1) identifying, reviewing, and recommending information technology policies;(2) representing the Faculty Senate on key university committees that address information technology; (3) reporting to the Faculty Senate on key information technology issues and developments that affect the campus; and (4) ensuring that library services and collections meet the teaching, research, and public service needs of the campus communities with particular focus on library policies and procedures that facilitate use of resources.
+Duties of the Library and Information Technology Committee include: (1) identifying, reviewing, and recommending information technology and library policies; (2) representing the Faculty Senate on key university committees that address information technology library services; (3) reporting to the Faculty Senate on key information technology and library issues and developments that affect the campus; (4) ensuring that library services and collections meet the teaching, research, and public service needs of the campus communities with particular focus on library policies and procedures that facilitate use of resources; and (5) serve as a gateway for faculty input to OIT and Teaching and Learning Innovation for common technology services related to teaching and research.

-K. Non-Tenure-Track Issues Committee.
-Membership shall consist of seven faculty members, four of whom shall be non-tenure track and three of whom shall be tenure-track.
+Non-Tenure-Track Issues Committee.
+Membership shall consist of up to 12 faculty K. members, eight of whom shall be non-tenure track and four of whom shall be tenure-track.
 The chairperson shall be a non-tenure-track faculty.
-Ideally, many different caucuses would be represented in order to reflect the varied voices of this group across the campus.
-In years when there are not enough Senators to fill the spots on the committee, the chairperson may ask non-senate members to be on the committee.
+Ideally, many different caucuses would be represented in order to reflect the varied voices and working conditions of this group across the campus.
+In years when there are not enough Non-Tenure Track Faculty Senators to represent the range of non-tenure track interests, the chairperson may ask non-senate members to be on the committee.
 The Non-Tenure-Track Issues Committee shall concern itself with policies and issues regarding non-tenure-track faculty, including, but not limited to, the development and refinement of criteria and procedures for non-tenure-track faculty appointment, compensation, benefits, promotion, retention, evaluation, shared governance, retirement, and termination.
-The Non-Tenure-Track Issues Committee is responsible for reviewing proposed revisions and recommending changes to the Faculty Handbook that affect non-tenure-track faculty in accordance with the amendments and procedures set forth in the Faculty Handbook, as well as for reviewing proposed revisions and recommending changes that affect nontenure-track faculty to the Manual for Faculty Evaluation in accordance with the amendments procedures set forth in the Manual for Faculty Evaluation.
-In order to ensure representation of non-tenure-track faculty interests, the Non-Tenure-Track Issues Committee will work with other committees such as, but not limited to, the Faculty Affairs Committee and the Benefits and Professional Development Committee.
+The Non-Tenure-Track Issues Committee is responsible for reviewing proposed revisions and recommending changes to the Faculty Handbook that affect non-tenure-track faculty in accordance with the amendments and procedures set forth in the Faculty Handbook.
+In order to ensure representation of non-tenure-track faculty interests, the Non-Tenure-Track Issues Committee will work with all other committees such as, but not limited to, the Faculty Affairs Committee, the Budget and Planning Committee, Research Council, the Athletics Committee, and the Benefits and Professional Development Committee.